redconfetti/dotfiles/README.md

 ## Usage

-There is a single playbook you can run against the private server.
+There is a single playbook you can run against your local machine.
-It is expected that your SSH client is configured to connect to the host using a private SSH key without passphrase, and then use sudo on the remote server to perform actions.

 ```bash
 ansible-playbook local_env.yml